RevitalizeYC Board of Directors

 Dr. Hoag believes that by drawing upon the courageous people, rich multicultural history, and staggering environmental beauty of the area, the future of Woodson County can shift trajectory from one of economic and memory-oriented loss, to one of increased community, optimism, and opportunity.

 Gary Morris - Tech Support

-Gary Morris is a fourth generation native of Yates Center and currently serves on the board as Tech Support for RevitalizeYC.
+Gary Morris is a fourth generation native of Yates Center and currently serves on the board as Tech Support and Social Media for RevitalizeYC.
 Gary graduated from Kansas State University in 2010 with a Bachelor of Science degree in Elementary Education and is English to Speakers of Other Languages (ESOL) certified.
 In 2013, he graduated from Fort Hays State University with a Master's Degree in Instructional Technology.